top of page

 The military provides a wealth of experience that can be helpful when transitioning into the civilian world.

-With some planning, you can ensure that your military experience is correctly reflected on your college application.
+With some planning, you can ensure your military experience is correctly reflected on your college application.

 bottom of page